livelace/gosquito/docs/plugins/process/expandurl.md

 ### Description:

-**expandurl** process plugin is for expanding short URLs into full URLs.
+**expandurl** process plugin is intended for expanding short URLs into full URLs.

 ### Generic parameters: